Markets / Consumer Electronics

 Augmented and Virtual Reality Headsets

 Virtual and augmented reality will bring 3D content into our daily experiences, such as when shopping, gaming, or reading an assembly manual.
 VR/AR headsets are enabled by 3D depth sensors that can scan the user’s environment and create three-dimensional digital representations in real time.
 Wearable displays can be miniaturized to fit into a pair of eyeglasses and overlay digital content onto the world we see.
-II-VI offers light sources (VCSELs and edge-emitting lasers) as well as optical components and specialty optical materials for microdisplays and 3D cameras.
+II-VI offers light sources (VCSELs and edge-emitting lasers) as well as diffractive optics and optical materials, such as SiC and CVD Diamond, for microdisplays and 3D cameras.

 The digital revolution has rapidly increased the need for computing power and data storage.
 This demand ranges from personal computing with PCs and notebooks all the way to cloud computing with high-end servers and storage systems in data centers.
 Smart sensors enable advanced features such as user authentication or advanced user interfaces.
 Next-generation hard drives will have greatly increased storage density and capacity.
 II-VI offers infrared laser components for a wide range of computing applications such as optical mice and trackpads, 3D cameras and sensors, and read/write heads for heat-assisted magnetic recording.